kuzzleio/kuzzle-device-manager/doc/1/guides/assets/index.md

 ## Historization

-When a new measure is received from a linked sensor, the asset content is historized in the `assets-history` collection of the tenant's index.
+When a new measure is received from a linked device, the asset content is historized in the `assets-history` collection of the tenant's index.